 “I am not interested in money.
 I just want to be wonderful.” – Marilyn Monroe

-As she had no pre knowledge or background of acting, her performance was judged by the people to a great extent.
-But, in no time she became one of the great personalities of all times.
+As she had no pre-knowledge or background in acting, her performance was judged by the people to a great extent.
+But, in no time she became one of the great personalities of all time.
 Her best work includes The Seven Year Itch, The Prince and the Showgirl, Some Like It Hot, The Misfits and Bus Stop.
-Due to the struggle, anxiety, depression and family issues, she died at an early age of 36.
+Due to the struggle, anxiety, depression and family issues, she died at the early age of 36.

 Thomas Alva Edison

-“Genius is one percent inspiration and ninety-nine percent perspiration.” – Thomas Alva Edison
+“Genius is one per cent inspiration and ninety-nine per cent perspiration.” – Thomas Alva Edison

 “You are just your intelligence.” – Kalpana Chawla

-A girl born to change the vision of a country towards women, born to bring in the change in the world with her starry imagination, Kalpana Chawala is a true name that stands to be in the list of great personalities of all times.
+A girl born to change the vision of a country towards women, born to bring change in the world with her starry imagination, Kalpana Chawla is a true name that stands to be on the list of great personalities of all times.
 She was born in 1962 in Haryana and since the beginning of her school life, the universe fascinated her the most.

 “Everyone thinks of changing the world, but no one thinks of changing himself.” – Leo Tolstoy

-Some of his renowned work includes The Death of Ivan Ilyich, Anna Karenina, Resurrection, War and Peace, Hadji Murad, The Kingdom of God Is Within You, to name a few.
+Some of his renowned work includes The Death of Ivan Ilyich, Anna Karenina, Resurrection, War and Peace, Hadji Murad, and The Kingdom of God Is Within You, to name a few.
 Tolstoy did his schooling at home with the help of German and French tutors and later went for a course in oriental languages.
-Although writing was something which always fascinated him, Tolstoy later joined the army as a junker for a short span of time and was a part of the Crimean War in 1855.
+Although writing was something which always fascinated him, Tolstoy later joined the army as a junker for a short period and was a part of the Crimean War in 1855.

 “The director is the only person who knows what the film is about.” – Satyajit Ray